| | |

 Where to stay: I’d suggest at least one night’s stay, so you can wander the old town as well as visit the churches.
 Search booking.com to find a hotel to suit your needs.

 If you enjoyed this article, please share it!
-The image below are perfect for Pinterest!
+The image below is perfect for Pinterest!

 Pinnable image